-COMMUNITY BENEFIT SERVICE QUESTIONNAIRE
+COMMUNITY BENEFIT SERVICE QUESTIONNAIRE (CBSQ)

 As part of the CNA process, MCO care coordinators must administer the Community Benefit Services Questionnaire (CBSQ).
-The two documents include:

-- 1. The CBSQ, and - 2.
-The Centennial Care Community Benefit Member Agreement (CBMA).
+The CBSQ assists the care coordinator in discussing all available Community Benefit (CB) services with the member, and the Community Benefit Member Agreement (CBMA) elicits the member's participation in identifying risks.

 The completed CBSQ and the CBMA are considered part of the member's CNA.
-The MCOs must ensure all care coordinators are trained in conducting this process.
-The MCOs will also submit an HSD approved monthly report to HSD that will include the total number of CBSQs and will include member refusals to participate in the CBSQ.
+The MCOs must ensure all care coordinators are trained in conducting this processadministering these documents.
+The MCOs will also submit a HSD approved monthly report to HSD that will include the total number of CBSQs completed and the number of member refusals to participate in the CBSQ.